A. B. Freeman School of Business

 Joint BSM/JD

 With the permission of the Dean of Newcomb-Tulane College and the Associate Dean for Undergraduate Education in the A. B. Freeman School of Business, undergraduate students pursuing the BSM degree may apply for admission to Tulane Law School during the junior year.
 The 3-3 program does require planning.
-The student must work closely with a Freeman School Business Academic Counselor and a Newcomb-Tulane Academic Advisor to ensure that the student has completed a minimum of 93 credit hours towards the BSM degree by the end of the junior year, comprising all Newcomb-Tulane core curriculum, all required non-Business courses, all Business core requirements, all major requirements, and other electives necessary to meet the 93 credit hour minimum.
+The student must work closely with a Freeman School Business Academic Advisor and a Newcomb-Tulane Academic Advisor to ensure that the student has completed a minimum of 93 credit hours towards the BSM degree by the end of the junior year, comprising all Newcomb-Tulane core curriculum, all required non-Business courses, all Business core requirements, all major requirements, and other electives necessary to meet the 93 credit hour minimum.
 The student must also work with a designated representative of the law school to ensure that the student meets the admission and other requirements of the Tulane Law School.

 The Freeman School will waive 29 credit hours of BSM coursework as follows: First, from a student’s free electives and second, with the approval of the Associate Dean, from a student’s required Business electives.
 If admitted to the Tulane Law School, students enroll as full-time law students during what would otherwise be their senior year at Freeman.
 When the student successfully completes the first year of law school, the Freeman School will accept the 29 credits earned towards the JD degree as credit towards the BSM degree, and the student will earn a BSM degree.
 This program enables students to receive the BSM degree and the JD in six years.
 Students wishing to apply to Tulane Law School under the 3-3 Program should take the LSAT during the summer between the sophomore and junior years or during the fall semester of the junior year.
 Generally, students should apply to Tulane Law School between October 1 and January 1 of their junior year.
 Students should also speak with a representative from the Law School Admissions Office to gain a clear understanding of the admission and program requirements of the Law School.

-Honors Thesis Boot Camp: A Workshop to Develop your Honors Thesis Prospectus (COLQ 4013) is offered to juniors every spring semester.
-This workshop helps Honors students prepare for the theses they will write during their senior year and shows them how to take best advantage of the resources available at Tulane.
 The Honors Thesis is an opportunity for a student to do original research on a topic of the student’s choosing and to write an outstanding thesis that fully displays the student’s skills in investigation, critical thinking and communication.

 - Have a cumulative Freeman GPA of 2.5 or above.

-- Maintain good academic, financial and disciplinary standing
+- Maintain good academic, financial, and disciplinary standing.

-Program specific requirements and advisory statement:
+Program-specific requirements and advisory statement:

 - Students must familiarize themselves with the program-specific GPA and course prerequisites when planning for study abroad.